What is pneumonia?

 - Fatigue or extreme tiredness.

-- Muscle and joint aches and pains can also be a symptom of pneumonia.
+- Muscle and joint aches and pains can also be symptoms of pneumonia.

-- Loss of appetite, nausea, vomiting or diarrhoea can affect some people with pneumonia.
-This can lead to dehydration if you don’t drink enough fluids.
+- Loss of appetite, nausea, vomiting or diarrhoea can affect some people and can lead to dehydration if you don’t drink enough fluids.

 - Mental confusion is another symptom of pneumonia that is usually only seen in older people.